-In conclusion, a standard, no-questions-asked annual price increase is not, in fact, a “justified” increase.
-These increases severely impact your cost of goods, and it’s not right.
+As we’ve seen, these price increases severely impact a company’s cost of beverage goods.
 Over a typical five-year agreement, a conservative 3.5% annual increase will ultimately increase your price by nearly 19%.
 In other words, that $17 gallon will cost over $20 at the end of your agreement.
 The chances are likely that your marketing and business development funds will not keep up with those price hikes.

 If you don’t do it right, your profits will naturally erode.